 Severe forms of hypophosphatasia affect an estimated 1 in 100,000 newborns.
 Milder cases, such as those that appear in childhood or adulthood, probably occur more frequently.

 Hypophosphatasia has been reported worldwide in people of various ethnic backgrounds.
-This condition appears to be most common in Caucasian (white) populations.
+This condition appears to be most common in white populations.
 It is particularly frequent in a Mennonite population in Manitoba, Canada, where about 1 in 2,500 infants is born with severe features of the condition.

-The ALPL gene provides instructions for making an enzyme called alkaline phosphatase.
-This enzyme plays an essential role in mineralization of the skeleton and teeth.
-Mutations in the ALPL gene lead to the production of an abnormal version of alkaline phosphatase that cannot participate effectively in the mineralization process.
-A shortage of alkaline phosphatase allows several other substances, which are normally processed by the enzyme, to build up abnormally in the body.
+Mutations in the ALPL gene cause hypophosphatasia.
+This gene provides instructions for making an enzyme called tissue-nonspecific alkaline phosphatase (TNSALP), which plays an essential role in mineralization of the skeleton and teeth.
+Mutations in the ALPL gene lead to the production of an abnormal version of TNSALP that cannot participate effectively in the mineralization process.
+A shortage of TNSALP allows several other substances, which are normally processed by the enzyme, to build up abnormally in the body.
 Researchers believe that a buildup of one of these compounds, inorganic pyrophosphate (PPi), underlies the defective mineralization of bones and teeth in people with hypophosphatasia.

-ALPL mutations that almost completely eliminate the activity of alkaline phosphatase usually result in the more severe forms of hypophosphatasia.
-Other mutations, which reduce but do not eliminate the activity of the enzyme, are often responsible for milder forms of the condition.
+ALPL gene mutations that almost completely eliminate the activity of TNSALP usually result in the more severe forms of hypophosphatasia.
+Other mutations, which reduce but do not eliminate the activity of the enzyme, often cause the milder forms of the condition.

 The severe forms of hypophosphatasia that appear early in life are inherited in an autosomal recessive pattern.
 Autosomal recessive inheritance means that two copies of the gene in each cell are altered.
 Most often, the parents of an individual with an autosomal recessive disorder each carry one copy of the altered gene but do not show signs and symptoms of the disorder.